 This is a facility that contains the necessary equipment and manpower to remove pollutants from water.
 They are designed to have distinct water treatment process combinations.
 They release wastes that contain very harmful contaminants.

-Efficient plants produce effluents which are less polluted than the water bodies they will be discharged into.
+Efficient plants produce effluents that are less polluted than the water bodies they will be discharged into.

 When there is excess rainfall, the flooding water can be guided into natural reservoirs to protect treatment systems from overload.